chcharcharlie/QuantTradingSystemResearch/status_report.md

 ## Active Blockers and Challenges

-- Need to determine which specific implementation approach best fits user's requirements
-- Backtesting methodology needs to be established
-- System architecture decisions pending
+- Need to identify the most suitable backtesting framework for our strategy
+- Determining appropriate performance metrics for strategy evaluation
+- Balancing backtesting accuracy against implementation complexity

 ## Immediate Next Actions

-- Begin Research Phase 2 focusing on backtesting frameworks and performance metrics
+- Begin Research Phase 2 tasks
-- Research Python backtesting libraries suitable for our strategy
+- Evaluate Python backtesting libraries (Backtrader, PyAlgoTrade, Zipline)
-- Investigate appropriate performance metrics for strategy evaluation
+- Research methods to prevent overfitting in backtests

 ## Open Questions

-- Which technical indicator combination would be most effective for the specific markets of interest?
-- Should the system prioritize trend-following or include mean-reversion components?
+- Which backtesting library would best suit our multi-indicator approach?
-- What level of automation is desired for the final system?
+- What combination of performance metrics will provide the most comprehensive view of strategy effectiveness?
-- How should backtesting be implemented to validate strategy effectiveness?
-- What specific visualization and reporting features should be included in the alert system?
+- How can we effectively simulate different market regimes in backtests?
+- What's the best approach to handle transaction costs and slippage in backtests?

 ## Recent Key Findings